 Last time I was in, I decided to multi-task.
 I needed a pedicure.
 And I needed a source for a skincare article that I was working on for FLARE.
 So yes, I went there—I did an interview while she was clipping my toenails.
 (Sorry, fact-checkers!
 The background noise you’re hearing on the tape is her…um… filing my feet.)

 Have I totally grossed you out?
 No?
 Then keep reading—because I want to tell you about Anna’s whole skincare philosophy.
 The first step is to…

 Do a peel before you apply a face mask

 Anna is very big on “masking” (don’t you love making it a verb?).
 But she is adamant that you can’t mask without proper exfoliation first.
 It makes sense when you think about it.
 How are all the ingredients in the mask going to penetrate if you’ve got a layer of dead skin cells on the surface blocking them?

-You can use a gentle scrub—Anna’s favourite is Dermalogica’s Multivitamin Thermafoliant, which I have yet to try:
+You can use a gentle scrub—Anna’s absolute favourite is this Dermalogica one, which I have yet to try:

-Or use one of those two-step peeling pad thingies, like the Dr. Dennis Gross Skincare Alpha Beta Daily Face Peel:
+Or use one of those two-step peeling pad thingies, like this one from Dr. Dennis Gross Skincare: